Numerical viscosity and resistivity in MHD turbulence simulations: Summary and Conclusions

-We conclude that for numerical simulations of turbulence to converge to the intended physical conditions, the explicit (target, DNS) Reynolds numbers ($\rek$, and for magnetised flows, also $\rem$) must be set such that they are below the corresponding numerical (ILES) Reynolds numbers (obtained from the present work and \citealt{2023ApJ...942L..34G}) in Fig.~\ref{fig:reyvsN} for a chosen numerical grid resolution $N$.
+We conclude that for numerical simulations of turbulence to converge to the intended physical conditions, the explicit (target) Reynolds numbers ($\rek$, and for magnetised flows, also $\rem$) must be set such that they are below the corresponding numerical (ILES) Reynolds numbers obtained in this work for a chosen numerical grid resolution $N$.